The federal government is still shut down. Here's what that means across the country

 - For federal workers living paycheck to paycheck, one option to get through being furloughed could be filing for unemployment insurance, Georgia Labor Commissioner Barbara Rivera Holmes said.
 The employees will have to pay the benefits back once the shutdown ends and they receive back pay, but the benefits can help them make ends meet while they are not being paid.
 [GPB]

-- Georgia farmers could also face delays in block grant funding and commodity data they rely on during the time-sentitive season of planting and harvesting.
+- Georgia farmers could also face delays in block grant funding and commodity data they rely on during the time-sensitive season of planting and harvesting.
 [NPR]

 Kansas